brigaldies/machine-learning-by-example/README.md

 The example in the `my-first-neural-network` Jupyter notebook provides an example of a simple neural network with a gradient descent calculation to update the weights and decrease the loss function.

+## Simple Neural Network with Gradient Descent-based Training

+The example in the `neural-network-training` Jupyter notebook provides an example of a simple neural network trained with a gradient descent algorithm.